New DNA test at mycatdna

 This test measures the genetic diversity of the individual cat by analyzing the DNA on thousands of allele pairs of the genome.
 Heterozygosity is determined, which indicates what percentage of the genes consist of different allele pairs (heterozygous) instead of two identical allele pairs (homozygous).
 Because all results are stored in a database, this will form a picture of the genetic diversity of every breed.
 The results will give you insight into whether your cat has a high, average or low genetic diversity compared to the total population tested within the same breed.
 As more and more test results are added to the database, these graphs are further adjusted and provide an increasingly accurate picture of the genetic diversity of the breed.

 An example of the genetic diversity of Chelles of Macadamia.
-(The link only works when you are logged in.)

 3. Breedertool (the dating site for cats)